Ursula and Sabina Eriksson: Aftermath

 Many questions were left unanswered.
 Some called for an investigation into the way the criminal justice system handled the matter, including Peter Molloy and MP for Stoke South Rob Flello.
-Glenn Hollinshead's brother Garry was critical of the justice system which he viewed as enabling the murder, stating:
+Glenn Hollinshead's brother Garry was critical of the justice system which he viewed as enabling the killing, stating:

 "We don't hold her responsible, the same as we wouldn't blame a rabid dog for biting someone.
 She is ill and to a large degree, not responsible for her actions.
 But her mental disorder should have been recognised much earlier."

 "I do question the criminal justice system for allowing somebody like this to be let out when she is capable of committing such a crime.
 Her mental condition should have been properly assessed after what she did on the motorway and the experiences the police had.
 Her mental disorder should have been picked up prior to her being let out in to the community...
 [Glenn] saw Eriksson in distress and was just trying to help.
 He wasn't slow in coming forward to help somebody in distress.
 It was in his nature.
 He was trying to help.
 He would help anybody.
 If he saw a fight in the street and a guy was losing he would help."

 In 2012, a section edited from the Motorway Cops episode was uploaded to YouTube.
-It shows police officers at the roadside after Ursula had been run over, discussing detaining and assessing Sabina on mental health grounds - which may have prevented Hollinshead's murder - but this was not done.
+It shows police officers at the roadside after Ursula had been run over, discussing detaining and assessing Sabina on mental health grounds - which may have prevented Hollinshead's killing - but this was not done.